ofitrahramadhan/ofitrahramadhan.github.io/_pages/resume.md

 {% include base_path %}

 Hello!
-I am a professional in the Urban Analytics domain with over six years of experience as a research and teaching assistant in the field.
-Currently, I am a master's student in Urban Spatial Science at University College London, focusing on deepening my expertise in the use of planet-scale satellite imagery and machine learning to estimate socio-economic information, inspired by (SOJA)[https://politicasexpositivas.wordpress.com/wp-content/uploads/2015/01/soja-socio-spatial-dialectics.pdf], which benefits the urban planning process in countries of the Global South.
+I am a professional in the Urban Analytics domain with over six years of experience as a fellow researcher in the related field.
+Having just graduated from MSc in Urban Spatial Science from University College London, I am now focused on applying my expertise in the use of planet-scale satellite imagery and machine learning to estimate socio-economic information, inspired by (SOJA's Socio-Spatial Dialectic)[https://politicasexpositivas.wordpress.com/wp-content/uploads/2015/01/soja-socio-spatial-dialectics.pdf], which benefits the urban planning process in countries of the Global South.

 Education
 ======
-* __M.Sc. in Urban Spatial Science, University College London (UCL), Present__
+* __M.Sc. in Urban Spatial Science, University College London (UCL), 2024__
   * Final dissertation (on-going): measure the risk level of informal settlement to coastal flooding in Semarang City with using Google Earth Engine.
   * Created [geographical user interface](https://ofitrahramadhan.github.io/bigdata_datacrafter/) in Google Earth Engine for estimating the food's annual yield and price in North Dakota, United States.
   * Evaluating [the Performance of Nighttime Light (NTL) and Built Area Structure](https://github.com/ofitrahramadhan/performance_comparison) in Predicting Deprivation Indices: A Case Study of Greater London.